F-I-D-O/Manuals/Programming/C++/C++ Manual.md

 	...
 }
 ```
+The namespaces are used in both declaration and definition (both in header and source files).

 The inner namespace has access to outer namespaces.
 For using some namespace inside our namespace without full qualification, we can write:
 ```cpp